mcmasterwhitewater/mcmasterwhitewater.github.com/course.markdown

 <b><i>Lock 32 Whitewater Centre (Rochester, NY, USA)</i></b>

-What: This is a small whitewater park just across the boarder in New York.
+<b>What:</b> This is a small whitewater park just across the boarder in New York.
 Come on this trip if you want a fun, safe into to whitewater paddling as well as a chance to throwdown in some of the features at the park.
 This is only a 1 day trip, but a great introduction into whitewater kayaking.
 As we are heading to the US, anyone interested in the trip must have a vaild passport to take part in the trip.
 <br/>
-When: 22 September, 2013
+<b>When:</b> 22 September, 2013
 <br/>
-Cost: $40*
+<b>Cost:</b> $40*

 <br/>
 <br/>